IGPI Advisory Council

 Street was named the Henry B. Tippie Research Fellow by the University of Iowa College of Business from 2002 - 2010, and from Spring 2000 through Fall 2009 he received recognition for Teaching Excellence in Management Sciences.

-Professor Street's current responsibilities include directing both the Health Informatics and Information Science subtracks of the Interdisciplinary Graduate Program in Informatics as well as serving as Director of Graduate Studies in the Department of Management Sciences.
+Professor Street's current responsibilities include directing the Health Informatics subtracks of the Interdisciplinary Graduate Program in Informatics as well as serving as Director of Graduate Studies in the Department of Management Sciences.
 Street also directs a student research group, DMIG, which performs theoretical, algorithmic and applied research in data mining and machine learning.